Why study sociology?

 Mar 08, 2022

 What type of person would enjoy studying sociology?

 If you’re in the process of completing your online college application for your top college or university, you may want to consider pursuing a degree in sociology.
-Although, you're most likely asking yourself, why study sociology, and what can I do with a sociology degree?
+Although, you're most likely asking yourself, why choose choose a sociology major, and what can I do with a sociology degree?
 A sociology degree is a good option for you if you’re curious about topics like social change, social movements and social justice, criminal justice, family dynamics, social class issues, and the consequences of human and social behavior.

 A sociology student will study subjects like family interaction, religious traditions and organized crime, and better understand issues surrounding race, gender and social class.
 As a social science, the field of sociology helps us to understand ourselves and each other, as courses in this discipline examine how the social world influences the way we think, feel and act.

 Sociologists are important in helping with decision-making, since they can gather systematic information about an important social inequality issue like homelessness, for example.
 They can provide insights into what is going on and present alternatives for social policies and social services.

 What are some marketable skills you can gain from studying sociology?